Bristow, Virginia

-The area is mostly upper-middle-class residential managed communities including Braemar Community, Bridlewood, Bridlewood Manor, Brookside, Crossman Creek, Foxborough, Kingsbrooke, New Bristow Village, Lanier Farms, Saybrooke, Sheffield Manor, Amberleigh Station, and Victory Lakes.

 History

 The majority of the Bristow Area was previously part of the Linton's Ford plantation, owned by the Linton family from the 18th century.
 In 1894, Sarah Linton converted to Catholicism and became a Visitation nun, and she donated the property to the Roman Catholic Church, to be used to establish schools for poor girls and boys.

 Linton Hall Military School was founded in 1922, for which the main road was named: Linton Hall Road.
 In 1989, the school ended its military and boarding programs and became coeducational; it had already been renamed Linton Hall School many years earlier.
 In the late 20th century, much of the original property was sold to developers.

-Population increased in the Bristow area, and increased enrollment for the school.

-The Linton family (with the exception of Sarah) are buried in the Linton Family Cemetery in the Braemar Community.
-The cemetery is legally unowned due to a loss of records when the Brentsville Courthouse burned in the Civil War.
-However, maintenance is provided by the Braemar Community Association with coordination with the Benedictine Sisters at Linton Hall.

-Geography and climate
+Geography

+Climate

 According to the Geographic Names Information System, Bristow has also been known as Briscoe, Bristoe, Bristoe Station, and Bristow Station.
 The Board on Geographic Names officially decided upon Bristow as the community's name in 1906.

 The Brentsville Historic District and Davis-Beard House are listed on the National Register of Historic Places.

 The former village proper was located on SR 619, Bristow Road, about 1 mile southwest of the intersection with SR 28, Nokesville Road, at the Norfolk Southern Railway crossing.
 There are a few businesses left at this location, and a crew change point for the railroad is just up the tracks from the railroad crossing.
 The new town center has, in general, relocated farther west around the Braemar Parkway area.